Unveiling the Business Enigma: Which Investment Has the Least Liquidity?

 Certain investments are more susceptible to low liquidity compared to others.
 Investors must be aware of these characteristics when considering investment options:

-• Alternative Assets: Investments in collectibles, art, and such low liquidity assets can be identified as alternative assets and low liquidity which are hard to find buyers and sellers.
+- Alternative Assets: Investments in collectibles, art, and similar low-liquidity assets can be identified as alternative assets.
+These types of investments are hard to find buyers and sellers.

 Other than these examples there are some other investments prone to lower liquidity such as hedge funds, private debt, and structured products.